-Regulations. - Under the Canada Marine Act, vessels manoeuvring or otherwise underway in the Port of Sept-Îles and also while at berth or at anchor, are subject to the Canada Marine Act, the Port Authorities Operations Regulations, as well as the document Practices and Procedures.
+261 Regulations. - Under the Canada Marine Act, vessels manoeuvring or otherwise underway in the Port of Sept-Îles and also while at berth or at anchor, are subject to the Canada Marine Act, the Port Authorities Operations Regulations, as well as the document Practices and Procedures.
 A copy of the regulations and document may be obtained from the Sept-Îles Port Authority by contacting via email at capitainerie@portsi.com or at 1-418-968-1231.

-The regulations stipulate that no vessel shall move in a harbour at a rate of speed that may endanger life or property.
+262 The regulations stipulate that no vessel shall move in a harbour at a rate of speed that may endanger life or property.
 Sept-Îles Port Authority has wide powers over vessels in the harbour and may order vessels to move, use tugs, berth or anchor in locations which it designates.
 Certain restrictions on berthing or anchoring are set forth, along with the requirement for vessels to inform Sept-Îles Port Authority, in advance, of their intention to berth or anchor in the harbour.

-Vessels are regulated with respect to cargo-handling operations, including the equipment and lighting employed in these operations.
+263 Vessels are regulated with respect to cargo-handling operations, including the equipment and lighting employed in these operations.
 Instructions are also included for signalling and action in the event of accidents, cargo or gear lost overboard and safety requirements.

-Specific vessel regulations are to be observed for carriage and handling of explosives, dangerous goods, as well as fire prevention on board the vessel.
+264 Specific vessel regulations are to be observed for carriage and handling of explosives, dangerous goods, as well as fire prevention on board the vessel.
 There are no certified marine facilities in the port for the handling of explosives.

-The following limiting conditions apply to the Tanker Wharf (Des Pétroliers): Only vessels with 45 000 TDW or less are accepted; berthed vessels must leave the wharf when winds blow 56 km/h (30 kn) or more.
+The following limiting conditions apply to the Tanker Wharf (Des Pétroliers): No vessel of more than 30 000 TDW, with a maximum displacement upon arrival of 26 000 t or an overall length of more than 178 metres is authorised to dock at the Tanker Wharf (Des Pétroliers), section 8; berthed vessels must leave the wharf when winds blow 56 km/h (30 kn) or more.

-268 264 Weather. - See the meteorological table in the Appendix.
+266 Weather. - See the meteorological table in the Appendix.

-The currents are weak and affected by the tide and prevailing winds.
+267 The currents are weak and affected by the tide and prevailing winds.
 See the chart for details.

 The ice usually begins to form in the bay around mid-January.
 The passage of vessels prevents the ice from becoming thicker.
 With the absence of vessel movement for a prolonged period of time, tugs circulate near facilities to break the ice or prevent its formation.
 The port is open year-round.
+269 Approaches. - In the approaches to Baie des Sept Îles, Archipel des Sept Îles, unlike other islands in the area, are high, steep, rocky and covered with trees.
+There are actually six islands in the group: La Petite

-Approaches. - In the approaches to Baie des Sept Îles, Archipel des Sept Îles, unlike other islands in the area, are high, steep, rocky and covered with trees.
-There are actually six islands in the group: La Petite Boule and La Grosse Boule to the east; Île du Corossol and Île Manowin to the south; La Grande Basque and La Petite Basque in the middle.
+Boule and La Grosse Boule to the east; Île du Corossol and Île Manowin to the south; La Grande Basque and La Petite Basque in the middle.
 The islands' altitudes vary between 35 et 210 m and their lengths are 1 to 2 miles; La Grosse Boule is the longest and the highest.

-Quen lie to the west.
+270 There are also Cayes de l'Est while Îlets De Quen lie to the west.
 The peninsula forming the west entrance point of Baie des Sept Îles appears as an island from a distance, and is 225 m in elevation, making it higher than the islands of the group.

-273 A fish farm, marked by private unlighted buoys, is situated in the small bay on the NW side of La Grosse Boule.
+271 A fish farm, marked by private unlighted buoys, is situated in the small bay on the NW side of La Grosse Boule.